 While both platforms offer significant benefits for maximizing reach, there are some fundamental differences that impact the budget for each.

-Paid Social for Auto Dealers
+Paid Social for RV and Auto Dealers

 Ads on social networks allow you to reach audiences based on location, browsing behavior, interests, and demographics.
 Layering all of these aspects allows marketers to talk specifically to their high-value audiences.